grownjs/object-new/README.md

 // 99
 ```

-Perhaps the `mixins()` method works exactly to `init()` but there's a key difference: mixins can be referencied and executed from host instances.
+Perhaps the `mixins()` method works exactly like `init()` but there's a key difference: mixins can be referenced and executed from host instances.

 This way you avoid to call directly `init()` on each added extension from your module.